 Persons who come onto campus without official business are considered to be trespassing.
-All visitors to the school must come directly to the campus front office where they must sign in and obtain an official school visitor's pass to wear visibly on their outer clothing.
-Please review APA's Visitor Policy for more information.
+All visitors to the school must come directly to the campus front office where they must sign in and obtain an official school visitor's pass to visibly display at all times while on campus.